-After a fun and fairly meaningless four years of college at a state school in New York I meandered through various parts of the creative world with stints at book and magazine publishers and in the music business.
-I held a few creative positions in less than creative organizations before feeling in harmony with my work which began when I joined the record label Ellipsis Arts.
-Then I joined forces with pop-culture marketing company Green Galactic.
-I was their Creative Director.
+After a fun and fairly meaningless four years of college in New York I meandered through the creative world with stints at book and magazine publishers and in the music business.
+I held creative positions in less than creative organizations before feeling in harmony with my work which began when I joined the eclectic record label, Ellipsis Arts.
+I then joined forces with pop-culture marketing company Green Galactic and became their Creative Director.

-In 96' I started a record label called 28 Days Records (distributed by Polygram/Ryko) while playing bass and writing songs in my band Moxie.
-Some of my songs are on Dawson's Creek, Joan of Arcadia and Men in Trees.
+Along the way, in 1996, I started a record label called 28 Days Records (distributed by Polygram/Ryko) while playing bass and writing songs in my band Moxie.
+My songs can be heard on TV shows, Dawson's Creek, Joan of Arcadia and Men in Trees.

-In 02' I broke free of the 9 to 5 rut and produced cultural events and did freelance publicity before beginning a series of conceptual art works of my own design like The Vomitorium and No Bush.
+In 2002 I broke free of the 9 to 5 rut to produce cultural events while doing freelance publicity to stay afloat.
+Then I began a series of conceptual art works such as The Vomitorium and No Bush.

-In March of 2006 I made an oath to live a post consumer life and moved from NYC to Truth or Consequences, NM to study life hands on.
-I keep a blog called Holy Scrap to share these experiences.
+In March of 2006 I made an oath to live a post consumer life and moved from NYC to Truth or Consequences, NM to build an off grid homestead as study of life hands on.
+A blog that I keep with Mikey Sklar called Holy Scrap shares these experiences.

-In 2011 I started a cottage industry.
-I make and sell botanicals that I make from wildcrafted plants in the Chihuahuan desert as well as home brew electronics made by my partner Mikey Sklar.
+In 2011 I began a cottage industry to sell botanicals that I make from wildcrafted plants from the Chihuahuan desert.
+The Holy Scrap store also sells home brew electronics made by my partner, Mikey Sklar.

 I have learned that the universe likes to be poked at by our intention.
 Sometimes it moves for me and I know that the smallest who can change the world.